Bellpuig: People

-Bellpuig in 1487 was the birthplace of Ramón de Cardona, Baron of Bellpuig, Count of Alvito and Duke of Somma (in Catalan Ramon Folc III de Cardona-Anglesola).
+Bellpuig in 1487 was the birthplace of Ramón de Cardona, Baron of Bellpuig, Count of Oliveto and Duke of Soma (in Catalan, Ramon Folc III de Cardona-Anglesola).
 He was a Catalan general of the Holy League troops and viceroy of Naples from 1509 to 1522.

-His funeral monument is in Bellpuig, where the body was transported nine years after his death on 10 March 1522.
+His funeral monument is in Bellpuig, where his body was transported nine years after his death on 10 March 1522.
 The monument was designed and built by Giovanni da Nola and Genoese master sculptors, it is one of the most important examples of Renaissance art in Spain.

 Events

 The Festival of the Verge dels Dolors takes place every year and includes a religious procession.
 This celebration is more than 300 years old.

 Sports

 The village has one of the most important Motocross facilities in the south of Europe.
 The Circuit de Motocros Montperler held many national and international competitions in the past.